Deep-Goradia/LabPracticals/README.md

 # LabPracticals
+Hi there,
+It's Deep Goradia here.
+I am a DIPLOMA ENGINEERING student of COMPUTER ENGINEERING branch.
+My COLLEGE name is GMB.POLYTECHNIC Rajula..

-This repository contains all of my work done in my College-Lab.
+This Repository contains all of my Lab-Practicals done by me in my College-Lab.